TritonDataCenter/sdc-docker/docs/api/commands/build.md

 unique to Triton.

 * `--cgroup-parent` is ignored.
 See [security](../features/security.md).
 * `--cpu-shares` and `-c` are ignored, though CPU resources can be specified in conjunction with RAM.
 See [resource allocation](../features/resources.md).
-Joyent is working with the Docker community to improve how CPU resources are specified in the API.
 * `--cap-add` and `--cap-drop` (Linux capabilities) are ignored.
 See [security](../features/security.md).
 * `--cpuset-cpus` and `--cpuset-mems` (controls which CPUs and memory nodes to run on) are ignored.
 See [resource allocation](../features/resources.md).
 * `--cpu-period` and `--cpu-quota` (limit the CPU CFS settings) are ignored.
 See [resource allocation](../features/resources.md).